Qalculate/qalculate-gtk/README.md

 * Calculation and parsing:
    * Basic operations and operators: + - * / ^ E () && || ! < > >= <= != ~ & | << >>
    * Fault-tolerant parsing of strings: log 5 / 2 .5 (3) + (2( 3 +5 = ln(5) / (2.5 * 3) + 2 * (3 + 5)
+   * Expressions may contain any combination of numbers, functions, units, variables, vectors and matrices, and dates
    * Supports complex and infinite numbers
    * Interval arithmetic (for determination of the number of significant digits or direct calculation with intervals of numbers)
    * Supports all number bases from 2 to 36, time format and roman numerals